simozzer/Oric6502/readme.md

 - apply decompression to sprites, maze and sound.

-The aim of this bit of coding is to provide a scrolling area which is much bigger than the Oric screen
+The aim of this bit of coding was, origionally, to provide a scrolling area which is much bigger than the Oric screen
 ![The aim](ScrollArea.png)